 Hemp has been cultivated for thousands of years.
-The hemp plant is extremely versatile—CBD can be extracted from its flowers, milk alternatives and oil can be produced from the seeds, and fibers for clothing and other textiles can be made from the stems.
+The hemp plant is extremely versatile—CBD can be extracted from its flowers, milk alternatives, and oil can be produced from the seeds, and fibers for clothing and other textiles can be made from hemp biomass.

 Hemp, also known as industrial hemp, is a member of the cannabis family.
 Marijuana is also a member of this family but is distinct from the hemp plant.
 THC is the compound found in marijuana that creates its psychogenic effects.
 Hemp is not bred for THC and, instead, features CBD, which does not create such effects.